FirstEverTech/Universal-Intel-WiFi-BT-Updater/README.md

 - **Temporary Disconnections**: Wi-Fi and Bluetooth will be temporarily disconnected during update
 - **Internet Connection Required**: Needed to download driver information and packages
 - **Automatic Cleanup**: Temporary files are automatically removed after installation
-- **Force Reinstall Option**: Available for troubleshooting or fresh installations

 ## 🔍 Troubleshooting